MicrosoftDocs/azure-devops-docs/docs/billing/overview.md

 > [Cloud-based load testing](buy-load-testing-vs.md) is charged based on the load tests you run.
 By default, paid usage is turned off for your VSTS account.
 > You can only enable paid usage via the Azure portal.

-## What do I need to set up billing?
+## Prerequisites

-The first time that you set up billing for your VSTS account--whether you do this via the Azure portal or as part of making a purchase in the Visual Studio Marketplace, you will need:
+The first time that you set up billing for your VSTS account - whether you do this via the Azure portal or as part of making a purchase in the Visual Studio Marketplace, you will need:

 * [VSTS project collection administrator or account owner permissions](../accounts/faq-add-delete-users.md#find-owner)
 * [The **owner** or **contributor** role on your Azure subscription](add-backup-billing-managers.md)

 You will also need these same permissions/roles to make subsequent changes, such as changing paid quantities or adding additional paid services in your VSTS account.

-## Related information
+## Next steps

 * [Set up billing](set-up-billing-for-your-account-vs.md)
 * [Add a backup billing manager](add-backup-billing-managers.md)
 * [Change the Azure subscription for billing](change-azure-subscription.md)

+## Related articles

 * [VSTS pricing](https://azure.microsoft.com/pricing/details/visual-studio-team-services/)
 * [VSTS billing support](https://www.visualstudio.com/team-services/support/)